StopBeingLogical/Halcyon/README.md

-# space-tycoon
+# Halcyon
-Prototype for a space themed hybrid 4X/business sim game
+Learning exercise that will hopefully culminate in a text-mode 4x-like space game.

+To include plot and story elements from a fictional universe of my own making.